raspberrypilearning/rainbow-run/en/step_5.md

 --- task ---

-**Test:** Save your script and switch back to the Unity Editor.
-Select the Game view tab and click on the 'Play' button to run your project.
+**Test:** Select the Game view tab and click on the 'Play' button to run your project.

 Use the <kbd>A</kbd> and <kbd>D</kbd> keys to move the ball to the left and right.